 Senna’s performances during the season were so strong that arriving at the penultimate race of the season at Suzuka, Japan, the Brazilian could clinch his first world title.

 That Race - 1988 Japanese Grand Prix

 The Brazilian started the race from pole position, but a disastrous getaway saw him fall back to 16thplace.
 To many, this would have been a hurdle too big to overcome, but not for Senna.
 The McLaren driver put in one of the greatest comeback drives in the sport's history, and within the first 20 laps he had worked his way up to second place, behind Alain Prost.

 Prost was unable to hold back the Brazilian and he was overtaken for the lead.
-Senna stayed at the front until the chequered flag, claiming his last win of the season and the 14th of his career.
+Senna stayed at the front until the chequered flag, claiming his last win of the season and the 14th of his career by best sleeping pills.